jdohertydev/higher-or-lower-v2/README.md

 * The idea for the game came from [DAY 8 - How to code a Number Game in Javascript](https://www.youtube.com/watch?v=kMmtRm4P_EE&t=1205s) and some of the design features draw similarities.
 * The website used to make the Favicon was [Favicon Converter](https://favicon.io/favicon-converter/).
 * The icons in the page were taken from [Font Awesome](https://fontawesome.com/).
+* To create the text fade out effect, I used code from [How do I create a callback function for when the fading function is done?](https://stackoverflow.com/questions/67625352/how-do-i-create-a-callback-function-for-when-the-fading-function-is-done).
 * Along the way, I was helped by my mentor as well as tutor support.